DaveBackus/Data_Bootcamp_Book/installing-python.md

 * Create an IPython notebook.
 Click on the "New" dropdown menu in the upper right corner and choose Python 3.
 This will create a blank notebook and an empty cell, where you can enter words or code.

 * Set the file name.
-To the right of the word Jupyter, you'll see "Untitled".
+To the right of the word Jupyter at the top, you'll see "Untitled".
 Change it to `bootcamp_test`.

 * Enter code.
 Click on the dropdown menu below the word "Help" and choose Code.
 Then enter the code listed above in the empty cell.